 In 1846, two Quaker sisters, Mary and Hannah Townsend, published the Anti-Slavery Alphabet to bring attention to the abolitionist cause against enslavement.
-Inspired by this book of Illuminated characters and accessible poetry, Bridgeport artist Jane Davila started a project, the Migrant’s Alphabet, to bring awareness, education, and conversation to the current crisis of immigration in the United States and around the world.
+Inspired by this book of Illuminated characters and accessible poetry, Bridgeport, CT artist Jane Davila started a project, the Migrant’s Alphabet, to bring awareness, education, and conversation to the current crisis of immigration in the United States and around the world.

 A book will be published of all of the art and the accompanying poetry.
-All proceeds from the sales of the book will be donated to organizations defending and working to better immigrant communities. information about the exhibits and events.
+All proceeds from the sales of the book will be donated to organizations defending and working to better immigrant communities.